 When you delete a user account, the XSCF shell and the XSCF Web session which are being executed on the deleted user account end at the same time.
 Because the user account is deleted from the system, you cannot use the user account for login.
-You cannot delete the user account that is currently used for login.
+You cannot delete any user accounts, including your own, that are currently logged in.

-user Specifies the XSCF user account to be deleted.
+Specifies the XSCF user account to be deleted.